Skip to main content

 In some applications, you can use the “lift and shift” model but, in others, you might have to perform a complete or partial reorganisation.
 There’s a false belief that if an application runs on a platform (say, Windows) under certain conditions, it will work just as well on a public Cloud with the same Windows configuration.
 The “running on my machine” problem affects many applications.

 In some cases, you don’t need to transfer the entire application to the Cloud.
-For example, in a financial services organisation, critical data must be stored locally to safeguard compliance.
+For example, in a financial services organisation like banks, critical data in banking software must be stored locally to safeguard compliance.
 Here, the hybrid model will be implemented by default, and permanently.
 Create a checklist of the key elements that need to be transferred to the Cloud, as well as the time and resources needed for each of them.
 This allows you to focus on the right things throughout the Cloud migration process

 The process of moving your company's infrastructure to the Cloud